Date: 20th September 2019

 This is a level 3 walk in some of the remotest and beautiful scenery in the West Highlands.
-By waiting until this time of year, we should minimise the impact of the dreaded midge!
 This walk covers the route I did with the BBC Travel Show in Spring of 2016 for their piece on Natural Navigation, presented by Benjamin Zand and shown on TV in May 2016.

 You will need to have a reasonable level of fitness for this walk which is a mixture of estate paths, landrover tracks and wet bog.
 Previous experience of camping is not essential as we will spend time coaching you in the art.
 You will be carrying a rucksack, which may weigh up to 15 kg, as this will contain all your gear for the trip, including shelter, sleeping bag, food and a means to cook it.
 Please ensure you have the appropriate level of fitness and determination to succeed in a remote environment.
 Please contact me in advance of booking if you have any questions.